Answers to common questions about changes to the way tenants and licensees in Wales rent properties.

-Why is the law changing and what difference will Renting Homes make to me?
+Why has the law changed?
+What difference will Renting Homes make to me?

-The new law will give more protection to tenants and makes clearer their rights and responsibilities.
-Changes will include:
+The new law gives more protection to tenants (now known as ‘contract-holders’) and makes clearer their rights and responsibilities.
+Changes include:

-- You landlord has to give you a written contract setting out all of your rights and responsibilities, and those of the landlord;
+- Your landlord has to give you a written contract setting out all of your rights and responsibilities, and those of the landlord;

 - Doubling the notice period for a rent increase from one month to two months;

-- Longer notice periods (for new contracts issued from 15 July) before your landlord can regain possession (as long as you are paying your rent and haven’t done anything wrong); and
+- Longer notice periods before your landlord can regain possession (as long as you are paying your rent and haven’t done anything wrong); and

 - More flexible arrangements for joint contracts - joint contract-holders can be more easily added to an existing agreement.

-Will I still be a tenant under Renting Homes?
+Am I still a tenant under Renting Homes?

 Yes.
-You will still be a tenant under Renting Homes.
-Your tenancy agreement will be known as an occupation contract (see below).
+Your tenancy agreement will be known as an occupation contract.

-Your tenancy agreement will convert into an 'occupation contract', which will replace your tenancy agreement.
-Many of your existing tenancy terms will remain the same but others such as the landlord needing to give greater notice of a rent increase will replace those terms in your existing contract.
+Your tenancy agreement converted to an 'occupation contract' on 1 December 2022.
+Many of your existing tenancy terms will remain the same but others, such as the landlord needing to give greater notice of a rent increase, will replace those terms in your existing agreement.

 There are two types of occupation contract:

-- Secure occupation contract: This replaces secure tenancies and assured tenancies and will be the main contract issued by local authorities and housing associations; and
+- Secure occupation contract: This replaces secure tenancies and assured tenancies and is the main contract issued by local authorities and housing associations; and

-- Standard occupation contract: This is the contract that will mainly be used in the private rented sector (where you have a landlord who is not a council/local authority or a housing association).
+- Standard occupation contract: This is the contract that is mainly used in the private rented sector (where you have a landlord who is not a council/local authority or a housing association).

 Your existing tenancy agreement will convert into an occupation contract.
 You don’t need to do anything for this to happen.
-Your landlord will have to issue you with a ‘written statement’ of the contract before the 15th January 2023.
+Your landlord will have to issue you with a ‘written statement’ of the converted contract before 1 June 2023.
 Your landlord can issue your written statement in hardcopy or, if you agree, electronically.

-For anyone moving into their home on or after 15 July, landlords will have up to 14 days to issue the written statement.
+For anyone moving into their home on or after 1 December, landlords have up to 14 days to issue the written statement.

 The written statement sets out the terms of your contract.
-This replaces your tenancy agreement.
-For more information on the different types of terms please see the tenant guidance document.
+This replaces your written tenancy agreement.
+For more information on the different types of terms in the written statement please see the tenant guidance document.

 How will you ensure landlords are issuing written statements?

-Tenants will be entitled to compensation if they are not issued with a written statement by their landlord.
-A landlord will also be unable to issue a ‘no fault’ notice of possession if they have not issued a written statement.
+Tenants are entitled to compensation if they are not issued with a written statement by their landlord.
+A landlord will also be unable to issue a ‘no fault’ notice of possession if they have not issued a written statement by the due date.